gamesrc-ver-recreation/build/notes-restoration.md

 Not long before the A.OBJ code used in Duke3D 1.4-1.5 and SW 1.0-1.2 was fully recreated, Nuke.YKT came in to recreate ENGINE.OBJ as used in Duke3D 1.5, with the assistance of the aforementioned SW 1.1-1.2 revision.
+In fact, originally he wanted to recreate the revision used in Redneck Rampage, only that it eventually turned out to match Duke3D 1.5's.
 CACHE1D.OBJ itself didn't need that much changes, while MMULTI.OBJ as used in Duke3D 1.4-1.5 and SW 1.0-1.2 essentially has the same code as in the public Ken-Build releases (although at least the 2000 release uses a more recent build of MMULTI.OBJ).